James Buchanan: Utah War

-Believing the Latter-day Saints to be in open rebellion, Buchanan in July 1857 sent Alfred Cumming, accompanied by the Army, to replace Young as governor.
-While the Latter-day Saints had frequently defied federal authority, some historians consider Buchanan's action was an inappropriate response to uncorroborated reports.
-Complicating matters, Young's notice of his replacement was not delivered because the Pierce administration had annulled the Utah mail contract.
+Buchanan's personnel decision incited resistance from the Mormons around Young, as Harney was known for his volatility and brutality.
+In August 1857, Albert S. Johnston replaced him for organizational reasons.
 Young reacted to the military action by mustering a two-week expedition, destroying wagon trains, oxen, and other Army property.
 Buchanan then dispatched Thomas L. Kane as a private agent to negotiate peace.
-The mission succeeded, the new governor took office, and the Utah War ended.
+The mission was successful, a peaceful agreement to replace Governor Young with Cumming was reached, and the Utah War ended.
 The President granted amnesty to inhabitants affirming loyalty to the government, and placed the federal troops at a peaceable distance for the balance of his administration.